Tire-pressure monitoring system: Heavy-duty vehicles

 U.S. National Highway Traffic Safety Administration regulations only apply to vehicles under 10,000 pounds.
-For heavy-duty vehicles (Classes 7 and 8, gross vehicle weight greater than 26,000 pounds), most of the above-mentioned systems don't work well, requiring the development of other systems.
+For heavy-duty vehicles (Classes 7 and 8, gross vehicle weight greater than 26,000 pounds), which are central to fleet management, most of the above-mentioned systems don't work well, requiring the development of other systems.

 The US Department of Transportation has commissioned several studies to find systems that work on the heavy-duty market specifying some goals that were needed in this market.

 The SAE has tried to disseminate best practices since legal regulations for heavy vehicles has been lagging.

 Compulsory

-America
+United States

 The first country to have TPMS mandatory was the United States of America.
 In the early 2000s, numerous traffic accidents such as rollovers and tire blowouts occurred due to insufficient air pressure level.
-NHTSA regarded flat tires as a potential threat to safety which was soon followed by the enactment of the law on attaching TPMS for every vehicle in September 2007.
+NHTSA regarded flat tires as a potential threat to safety which was soon followed by the enactment of Federal Motor Vehicle Safety Standard 138 on attaching TPMS for every vehicle by September 2007, phased in from 2005.
+The standard is to warn drivers of significant under-inflation of tires and the resulting safety problems of low tire pressure.

+This standard requires TPMS to be installed in all new passenger cars, multipurpose passenger vehicles, trucks, and buses that have a gross vehicle weight rating (GVWR) of 4,536 kg (10,000 lbs.) or less, except those vehicles with dual wheels on an axle.
+The final rule requires that the driver be given a warning when tire pressure is 25 percent or more below the vehicle manufacturer's recommended cold tire inflation pressure (placard pressure) for one to four tires.

 South Korea

 TPMS became obligatory for every vehicle under 3.5t sold after 2013.
 Later in 2015, every vehicle had to have TPMS regardless of its size.
 In 2011, Hyundai Mobis successfully developed the TPMS and first applied it in the Veloster.
-As a result, the sensor's power usage is about 30% lower than that of existing products, reducing battery size and reducing sensor weight by more than 10%.
+The resulting sensor uses about 30% less power than previous products, which allows for a smaller battery and reduces the sensor's weight by more than 10%.